Frequently Asked Questions

 Then add $1 for every ten pages of the script, rounded down to the nearest ten.

-If you are a Tourist, add the 'Tourist Tax':
+If you are a Tourist or Preferred member, add the 'Tourist Tax':

 No tax for all other types of scripts

-Note: The Tourist tax is our way of encouraging everyone to purchase a membership (Citizen or Tourist Plus).
-We need your support and are happy to make buying reviews a bit less expensive for all of you who support the site with you rmembership dollars.
+Note: The Tourist tax is our way of encouraging everyone to purchase a Citizen membership.
+We need your support and are happy to make buying reviews a bit less expensive for all of you who support the site with your membership dollars.

 Examples (not counting the tax):